Everything you need to know to set up a new local group.

 - Use our Community Mapping exercise to figure out who to approach.

-- Post something on social media or Streetlife.
-Could be as simple as “Is anybody in X town interested in getting involved to protect our environment.
+- Post something on social media.
+It could be as simple as “Is anybody in X town interested in getting involved to protect our environment.
 I would like to start a Friends of the Earth Local Group.”

 - Start a Facebook group and keep it updated.
 Check out our guide on using social media.